 Is “justice” for me?

 We recognize that everyone is at a different stage in their faith and in their actions.
 Some people are beginning to put faith into action and others have been doing it for years.
 There is a place for everyone within our Biblical Justice Action Team.
-You might start by reading a book from our book list.
-You might get involved with a subcommittee that is trying to change or create a law or policy that is oppressive or unfair.
-You might join us in a rally, protest, or prayer walk.
-You might start a petition or simply sign one.
-There is a place for you to begin your journey in creating shalom on Earth as God wishes.
+You might start by reading a book or web site from our list below, advocating for policy changes, joining a prayer walk, or simply signing a petition.
+Join us in our journey to create shalom on Earth as God wishes.

 We believe that humble reflection and dialogue are necessary, that indifference is one way that sin gets a foothold in our world, that denial of inequity perpetuates unfair subjection.